* * * * * * * * * *

 the bypass, which you'll find in your tour package.
 There are often people

-camped on both sides of the river where you'll be crossing, so be considerate
+camped here and on the other side of the river where you'll be crossing, so be considerate

-and check it out on foot first before driving through their camp.
+and check it out on foot first and let them know of your desired intentions before

 Route W, Reincarnated!

 Well, unfortunately it finally happened.
 In August of 2010, the Forest

 Service permanently decommissioned the road that Route W ran along (found in

 2010 and earlier editions of the tour).
 A sad day for sure.
 But since the

 2011 Edition I've added what I believe to be the perfect

 replacement for riders who wish for a more difficult and challenging section of